 It’s here.
 Electronic Entertainment Expo 2012, better known as E3, has kicked off in Los Angeles and just like last year’s E3, it’s the games industry’s annual D-Day.
 The announcements have already started rolling in, even though the show floor has yet open.
-Zath will be giving you daily summaries of all the news of the day as well in-depth game previews and interviews over the next 3 or 4 days, and we’ll begin with a summary of the various press conferences of the day.
+Zath is in attendance once more and will be giving you daily summaries of all the news of the day as well as in-depth game previews and interviews over the next 3 or 4 days.
+We’ll begin with a summary of the various press conferences of the day.

 Microsoft Press Conference